All Episodes

 And that's only because the Republicans in Wisconsin are sick and tired.

-They want to be heard, and this is their best way of being heard is to go to the ballot box.
+And this is their best way of being heard is to go to the ballot box.

-I don't think that there's going to be a relaxation or a suppression of enthusiasm, but that appears to be major concern.
+I don't think that there's going to be a relaxation or a suppression of enthusiasm, but that appears to be a major concern.

-What's the lesson there?
+And what's the lesson there?

 There are really a lot of them, but the big umbrella lesson is that conservatism works.